How to Price Wellness Coaching

 360 Wellness Coaching is the missing link.
 You can add this as a new service or use it to enhance an existing nutrition service you offer.

 360 Wellness Coaching gives you the vehicle to sidestep that recurrent frustration you and your clients have with their goals (or lack thereof), and instead deliver real-world sustainable results that your clients will find easier and far more enjoyable than their previous efforts.

 That means it is more valuable and therefore should be priced accordingly.

 Dedicated coaches value their time and skillset, so this makes sense.

-With all that in mind and the objections addressed, it's clear to see why we recommend you price your behavior coaching service at 1.5X your training rate and can confidently justify that price to your clients.
+With all that in mind and the objections addressed, it’s clear to see why we recommend you price your wellness coaching service at 1.5X your training rate and can confidently justify that price to your clients.

 To sum it up…the Summary: